-Chestnut Mountain Resort (8700 W. Chestnut Rd.; 800.397.1320/815.777.1230; WiFi) is an alpine-themed resort about nine miles from Galena located on a ridge with great views of the Mississippi River.
+Chestnut Mountain Resort (8700 W. Chestnut Rd.; 800.397.1320/815.777.1230) is an alpine-themed resort about nine miles from Galena located on a ridge with great views of the Mississippi River.
 The rooms are spacious, comfortable, and more than half have river views.

 ★ Author’s Pick

-The Inn at Irish Hollow (2800 S. Irish Hollow Rd.; 815.777.6000; WiFi at the Inn only) is a luxurious option in a bucolic location.
+The Inn at Irish Hollow (2800 S. Irish Hollow Rd.; 815.777.6000) is a luxurious option in a bucolic location.
 The Inn has three spacious rooms accented with seasonal decorations.
 They also rent five cottages that range from simply elegant to spectacular; some cottages have showers with four showerheads!
 All units have a private bath and are the epitome of tasteful elegance.
 The setting is peaceful and isolated, all the better to savor the gourmet meals.
 Breakfast is up to three courses and guests have the option of partaking in a 7-course dinner.
 If you are looking for a special splurge, look no further.
 Check their website for package deals.